 A finished basement has endless potential.
-From a bedroom to a studio apartment to the coveted "mancave," finishing your basement not only adds value to your home, but also a lot of functional square footage for the whole family.
+From a bedroom to a studio apartment to the coveted "man cave," finishing your basement not only adds value to your home but also a lot of functional square footage for the whole family.
 Once you've considered the basics of finishing a basement, it's time to decide how you want to use the space.

-At first glance, you'd probably never guess that this gorgeous studio apartment from April Force Pardoe is actually a basement.
-It has the character, charm (and natural light!) that most of us only dream of, and makes a perfect in-law suite or rental space.Continue to 2 of 15 below.
+Whether you're hoping to make a little extra income or you want a place to make family memories, try turning your finished basement into a studio apartment.
+You'd probably never guess that this gorgeous studio apartment from April Force Pardoe Interiors is actually a basement.
+It has the character, charm (and natural light!) that most of us only dream of, and makes a perfect in-law suite or rental space.Continue to 2 of 9 below.

 02 of 09

 03 of 09